 Eggs can be substituted with chia eggs instead.

-To make one chia egg, simply combine 1 tbsp of chia seeds and 2.5 tbsp of filtered water and allow to sit for 5 minutes, until it becomes a gel-like consistency.
+To make one chia egg, simply combine 1 tablespoon of chia seeds and 2.5 tablespoon of filtered water and allow to sit for 5 minutes, until it becomes a gel-like consistency.

 This is a great option for someone with an egg allergy or someone who is vegan.